ikuhamada/state-hands-on/CMD/CMD44/Beginner/index.rst

    :scale: 40%
    :align: center

-How about the comparison with the all-electron results?
+How about the comparison with the all-electron (e.g., FLAPW and KKR) results?

 Ethylene